Insider Selling: SEA (NYSE:SE) COO Sells 10,000 Shares of Stock

 Institutional Trading of SEA

-Institutional investors have recently made changes to their positions in the stock.
-Fred Alger Management LLC raised its position in shares of SEA by 22.1% in the 3rd quarter.
-Fred Alger Management LLC now owns 2,886,441 shares of the Internet company based in Singapore's stock worth $515,894,000 after buying an additional 521,782 shares during the period.
-Charles Lim Capital Ltd grew its position in SEA by 172.7% during the fourth quarter.
-Charles Lim Capital Ltd now owns 750,000 shares of the Internet company based in Singapore's stock valued at $95,678,000 after acquiring an additional 475,000 shares during the period.
-OVERSEA CHINESE BANKING Corp Ltd increased its stake in SEA by 24.4% during the fourth quarter.
-OVERSEA CHINESE BANKING Corp Ltd now owns 1,791,660 shares of the Internet company based in Singapore's stock worth $228,549,000 after acquiring an additional 350,840 shares during the last quarter.
-PFA Pension Forsikringsaktieselskab acquired a new stake in SEA during the fourth quarter worth about $26,282,000.
-Finally, State of Tennessee Department of Treasury raised its holdings in shares of SEA by 32.4% in the 4th quarter.
-State of Tennessee Department of Treasury now owns 718,949 shares of the Internet company based in Singapore's stock worth $83,750,000 after purchasing an additional 175,746 shares during the period.
-59.53% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of the company.
+Andra AP fonden boosted its position in SEA by 69.8% during the 1st quarter.
+Andra AP fonden now owns 60,100 shares of the Internet company based in Singapore's stock valued at $4,977,000 after acquiring an additional 24,700 shares in the last quarter.
+Parallel Advisors LLC boosted its position in SEA by 8.5% during the 1st quarter.
+Parallel Advisors LLC now owns 6,045 shares of the Internet company based in Singapore's stock valued at $501,000 after acquiring an additional 474 shares in the last quarter.
+Cornerstone Planning Group LLC boosted its position in SEA by 26.5% during the 1st quarter.
+Cornerstone Planning Group LLC now owns 831 shares of the Internet company based in Singapore's stock valued at $70,000 after acquiring an additional 174 shares in the last quarter.
+Equitable Trust Co. boosted its position in SEA by 30.9% during the 1st quarter.
+Equitable Trust Co. now owns 187,558 shares of the Internet company based in Singapore's stock valued at $15,532,000 after acquiring an additional 44,252 shares in the last quarter.
+Finally, Capstone Capital Management Ltd bought a new stake in SEA during the 1st quarter valued at approximately $1,612,000.
+59.53% of the stock is owned by institutional investors.

 (Get Free Report